 The most powerful benefits of AI testing

 There are a lot of them.
 However, the one that stands out is the ability to catch issues early in the development process.
-This significantly reduces the cost and effort spent fixing bugs.
+This significantly reduces the cost and effort spent fixing bugs, making it a cornerstone of any test process improvement strategy.

 IBM System Science Institute found that fixing a defect during production is up to 100 times more costly than addressing the same defect earlier.
 Integrating AI testing into the CI/CD pipeline helps to avoid the risks of costly delays and rework.